Product ConsultantKardderStrategy Delivered

 Kardder's edge is real but students needed a faster reason to try it

 Competitor analysis and product data revealed where growth was stalling and what Kardder could actually win on campus.
-Outreach had already shown strong conversion potential, with about 1,500 users generated from 56 hours of field marketing, so the opportunity was less about proving campus demand and more about building a repeatable launch playbook.

 Root Cause